malav999/mixup/README.md

 Steps to take once file is downloaded on the local machine:

-Install all npm package modules
+Step 1: npm install - Install all npm package modules
-Step 1: npm install

-To populate the database with data
+Step 2: npm run seed - To populate the database with data
-Step 2: npm run seed

-To start the server at http://localhost:3000
+Step 3: npm start - To start the server at http://localhost:3000
-Step 3: npm start

 ## Running the tests

 1. In order to test the application, we've created a user with the following credentials:
    Email: phill@gmail.com
    Password: hello1234

    This user already contains valid access and refresh token for Spotify so authentication with spotify is not required for this particular test.